Meeting Rooms and Food Functions

 If non-AALL member speakers on IP SIS programs require honoraria or reimbursement of travel-related expenses, the sponsoring SIS is responsible for these costs and should work directly with the speaker.

 SISs may request a complimentary one-day registration for non-AALL member speakers so that they may participate; such requests must be made to AALL in advance of the conference so that registration materials can be provided.
 (All AALL members attending or participating in any conference events must register.)
 SISs are responsible for securing Speaking Commitment and Copyright Agreements from all presenters on IP SIS programs.

 All scheduling will be based on room availability, and AALL will provide no additional funds for these opportunities.
 These programs must be open to all registered attendees.

-Each SIS typically conducts at least one business meeting at the AALL Annual Meeting, with business meetings of the three 'type of library' SISs (Private Law Libraries, Academic, and State/Court/County) meeting on Sunday morning.
+Each SIS typically conducts at least one business meeting at the AALL Annual Meeting, with business meetings of the three 'type of library' SISs (PLLIP-SIS, ALL-SIS, and GLL-SIS) meeting on Sunday morning.
 SISs may schedule additional meetings during designated meeting times.
 The SIS Meeting Matrix will be made available to SIS chairs, along with detailed instructions for scheduling meetings, and scheduling forms are due in December.
 Every effort shall be made to accommodate special needs.
 All scheduling will be based on room availability, and AALL will provide no additional funds for these opportunities.

 A Few Important Deadlines